 - Sit with bent knees and your feet pressed firmly into the floor, holding your hands next to your chest.

 - Sit back slightly, keeping your spine straight.

 - Exhale as you twist to the left, punching your right arm over to the left side.

-- Inhale back to center, and then do the opposite side.
+- Inhale back to center, and then perform for the opposite side.

 Dumbbell Side Bend

-The dumbbell is one of the most effective equipment to tone your obliques, especially when you use it in conjunction with side bends.
+The dumbbell is one of the most effective pieces of equipment for toning your obliques, particularly when it is used in conjunction with side bends.
 To do this exercise:

-- Staying upright with back straight, lean at waist level towards whichever side has the weight in your hands.
+- Remaining upright with your back straight, lean at waist level toward whichever side you have the weight in your hand.

 Plank Hip Dips

-Plank hip dips are great strength training exercises to get a smaller waist (5).
-To do this, you’ll need to start off in the plank position with your arms extended underneath your shoulders and your body lifted off the ground.
+Plank hip dips are great strength training exercises for getting a smaller waist (5).
+To do them, you’ll need to start in the plank position with your arms extended underneath your shoulders and your body lifted off the ground.
 To perform this exercise: